Review 554: Baby Driver

 Wright goes to great lengths to show that Baby has very little in common with his peers

-Edgar Wright's direction is the cinematography is fantastic and captures the lively, vibrant fantastical look of the film, the score by Steven Price is , the costume design is immaculate (the blacks and whites that Baby wears symbolises his duel lifestyle as well as his old fashioned and romanticised view of the world).
-By dressing him in colours that fit into a monochrome asthetic for the majority of his scenes, the rest of the gang are dressed in strikingly vibrant colours which single him out visually.
+Edgar Wright's direction is sharp and the cinematography is fantastic and captures the lively, vibrant fantastical look of the film, the score by Steven Price is , the costume design is immaculate and helps to give the characters their own distinct looks (the blacks and whites that Baby wears symbolises his duel lifestyle as well as his old fashioned and romanticised view of the world).
+By dressing him in colours that fit into a monochrome aesthetic for the majority of his scenes, the rest of the gang are dressed in strikingly vibrant colours which single him out visually.
+Buddy and Darling, on the other hand, are dressed in blues, Lilacs, purples and pinks respectively whilst Bats is dressed in bright reds.
+The action scenes are kinetic, exciting and fast paced

-Ansel Elgort delivers a likeable playing Baby/Miles.
+Ansel Elgort delivers a likeable, winning performance playing Baby/Miles.
 He's kind of caught in a loop with no real image of a future outside of that until he meets Debora.
+Baby has Tinnitus and uses his love of music to

-Lily James She's the first real person that he meets in the movie.
+Lily James is lovely playing Debora, a waitress who catches Baby/Miles eye She's the first real person that he meets in the movie.
 She's someone he allows himself to form a connection with.
 He realises that he can be normal with her

 Kevin Spacey